 If you’ve got green fingers, or you want a special way to honour deceased loved ones, you might want to try this simple charm.
 It comes from the Goddess and the Green Man but I’ve reworked it to make it more suitable for different climates.
 Of all the Halloween spells, this one is the kindest.

 On Halloween, gather a white candle, a dish, a packet of seeds, and a separate bag.
+Pick seeds that are suitable for the climate and conditions in your garden.
 Find a quiet spot and pour the seeds into the dish.
 Light the candle and sit thinking about your loved one.